 In 2015 the Freedom Fund commissioned ASK India to carry out a study of the textile industry in Tamil Nadu, consulting with a large number of organisations that are working to end bonded labour in the industry.
 The study found that spinning mills and power looms have a higher level of bonded labour than other parts of the garment supply chain.
 It also found that efforts by concerned retailers and brands to improve worker protections have generally not yet reached beyond their immediate suppliers, often leaving coercive practices and hazardous conditions further up their supply chains.

 Through a comprehensive strategy, this hotspot program works closely with a wide range of organisations, government bodies and businesses to reduce young workers’ vulnerability to exploitation, strengthen mechanisms for worker protection in the industry, and help survivors to emerge from trauma.

 Multiple evaluations have found that the Freedom Fund’s labour interventions stop abuses, protect workers and change structural conditions to keep families out of bonded labour in 1,100 villages targeted by our partner organisations in northern and southern India.
 Read our Evidence in Practice paper.

-In each community: Working with approximately 13 NGO partners in four districts, the program will develop groups of the most vulnerable families in approximately 397 villages.
-These groups will take action against the causes of vulnerability, including gender and caste discrimination, the need for alternative incomes, and to access better sources of information about workplaces.
-They will work with village government to improve education and take action against fraudulent brokers.
-Adolescent groups will spread awareness of workplace rights, protect each other from risky recruitment, and promote increased access to vocational training.
-Survivors will be helped with recovery, legal aid, and new sources of income and education.
+In each community: Working with 14 NGO partners in five districts of Tamil Nadu, the program supports community groups of the most vulnerable families in over 400 villages.
+These groups take action against the root causes of vulnerability, including gender and caste discrimination, the need for alternative incomes, and access to better sources of information about workplace conditions.
+They work with village government to improve education and take action against fraudulent brokers.
+Adolescent groups spread awareness of workplace rights, protect each other from risky recruitment, and promote increased access to vocational training.
+Survivors are supported for recovery through legal aid, and new sources of income and education.

 Opportunities for partnership in Tamil Nadu